-- Thin out by removing diseased eucalyptus trees that are established but have minimal or nonexistent mature canopies. - Thin out by removing eucalyptus saplings in understory that are infested with the psyllid. - Thin out vegetation in understory that act as ladder fuels and compete with eucalyptus for nutrients. - Do NOT fertilize eucalyptus trees because it stimulates psyllid growth. - Deep soak those larger more mature eucalyptus trees that have a dense green canopy and are healthy.
+- Remove all obvious dead eucalyptus trees. - Thin out by removing diseased eucalyptus trees that are established but have minimal or nonexistent mature canopies. - Thin out by removing eucalyptus saplings in understory that are infested with the psyllid. - Thin out vegetation in understory that act as ladder fuels and compete with eucalyptus for nutrients. - Do NOT fertilize eucalyptus trees because it stimulates psyllid growth. - Deep soak those larger more mature eucalyptus trees that have a dense green canopy and are healthy.

-This is a courtesy letter to inform and educate property owners of Fire Districts' requirements as they relate to vegetation management.
-If you have any questions regarding this material or would like a site visit to examine the health of your eucalyptus trees, please feel free to contact the Fire Prevention Bureau at (858) 756-5971 or at Scheduling@RSF-Fire.org.
+If you received this letter, the Fire District believes you have some diseased and dying eucalyptus trees on your property that could benefit from best management practices.
+If you have any questions regarding this material or would like a site visit to examine the health of your eucalyptus trees, please feel free to contact the Fire Prevention Bureau at weedabatement@rsf-fire.org.